 This horse-riding adventure is suitable for beginners and experts alike; no previous experience is necessary.
 We will have a four-day horse trek riding 1–5 hours per day (3–12 miles) with options for more, or less, riding on most days.
 The trek will be supported by jeeps.

 Click here for a description of all activity levels.

 What To Expect

-We will stay 7 nights in traditional Mongolian gers (felt-lined yurts), 3 nights camping in spacious tents, and 3 nights in first-class hotels.
+We will stay 7 nights in traditional Mongolian gers (felt-lined yurts with shared facilities) 3 nights camping in backpacking-style tents, and 3 nights in best available hotels.

 Due to the size of the horses, there is a rider weight limit of 195 lbs.

 Contact Us: 1-888-689-2557